realXtend/doc/arch_article/simple.rst

 browsing, clicking on a thumbnail can open a new window with that slide, while the main presentation view remains.

-Thus, we have a simple, complete presentation application implemented on top of a generic ECA model virtual world platform architecture.
+Thus, we have a simple, complete shared presentation application implemented on top of a generic ECA model virtual world platform architecture.
+Source code of an implementation of this model is available at [tundra-slideshow]_, with the additional feature that it automatically creates the presentation when a premade slideshow (e.g. a PowerPoint file) is added to the scene.

 Related work
 ============